Andersonf5/bookStore-Angular/README.md

  Allows the user to:
  - download the actual book when available;
+ - Search books by title, author, ISBN or keywords;
+ - Visualize the details of the book;
- - Be redirected to view excerpts from the books and more information
+ - Be redirected to view excerpts from the books and more information;
- - Be redirected to the official website to actually buy the desired book.
+ - Be redirected to the official website to actually buy the desired book;

   Concepts learned during the course were applied and additional concepts from other sources were also included.
   This is what the website looks like 👇: